trlinkin/sysdig_mitre_layer/README.md

 This project is a quick a sloppy script to generate a layer for the [Mitre Att&ck Navigator](https://mitre-attack.github.io/attack-navigator/).
-The idea is take the rule you have in your Sysdig Secure instance and map them onto a mildly prepared layer such that they will create an easy to explore Navigator experience.
+The idea is take the rules you have in your Sysdig Secure instance and map them onto a mildly prepared layer such that they will create an easy to explore Navigator experience.
+If there is a technique you're concerned about, you can see the Sysdig Secure rules that apply to it.

 #### I'm Bored Already!